 - Critical infrastructure protection

-Our academics have created an impressive publication output and have secured high levels of external funding, including €13.9 million European Union funding for our work with Aniketos, €2.6 million for our work with the What to do With the Wi-Fi Wild West (Wi-5) project and £40,000 for our Virtual Cloud-Based Cyber Security Training Platform (VIBRANT) project.
+Our academics have created impressive research outputs and have secured high levels of external funding, including £7.8m UK government grants for Liverpool 5G Project, €13.9 million European Union funding for our work with Aniketos and €2.6 million for our work with the What to do With the Wi-Fi Wild West (Wi-5) project.

 Our research community are also involved in various international research conferences, such as the IEEE and ACM conferences.

-In the latest research assessment (Research Excellence Framework 2014) we submitted to the Unit of Assessment 11, Computer Science and Informatics.
-80% of our research impact within this unit was rated as being at international level.
+In the latest research assessment (Research Excellence Framework 2021) we submitted to the Unit of Assessment 11, Computer Science and Informatics.
+80% of our research outputs (or publications) and 75% of our research impact within this unit were rated as being world leading or internationally excellent.

-Computing at LJMU has a strong track record of collaborating with industry, having previously used our expertise to work with organisations such as the BBC, Panasonic, EPSRC and Thales.
+Computing at LJMU has a strong track record of collaborating with industry, having previously used our expertise to work with organisations such as the BBC, Panasonic and EPSRC.
 We also work with local, regional and national organisations through student placement, research, consultancy, short-course activity and knowledge transfer partnerships.